-Fibromuscular dysplasia is a condition that causes narrowing (stenosis) and enlargement (aneurysm) of the medium-sized arteries in your body.
-Narrowed arteries can reduce blood flow and affect the function of your organs.
+Fibromuscular dysplasia is a condition that causes the medium-sized arteries in the body to narrow and grow larger.
+Narrowed arteries can reduce blood flow and affect how body organs work.

-Fibromuscular dysplasia appears most commonly in the arteries leading to the kidneys and brain.
-Fibromuscular dysplasia can affect other arteries, including those leading to your legs, heart, abdomen and, rarely, the arms.
-It's possible to have more than one affected artery.
+Fibromuscular dysplasia is most often seen in the arteries leading to the kidneys and brain.
+But it also can affect arteries in the legs, heart, belly area and, rarely, the arms.
+More than one artery can be involved.

-If the arteries to the kidneys are affected, common signs and symptoms include:
+If the arteries to the kidneys are affected, common symptoms include:

-If the arteries affected supply blood to the brain, signs and symptoms might include:
+If the arteries affected supply blood to the brain, symptoms might include:

 When to see a doctor

-If you have fibromuscular dysplasia, seek medical attention immediately if you have signs or symptoms that could indicate a stroke, such as:
+If you have fibromuscular dysplasia, get medical help immediately if you have symptoms of a stroke, such as:

 - Sex.
-Fibromuscular dysplasia is more common in women than it is in men.
+The condition is more common in women than it is in men.

 - Age.
-Although it can affect people of any age, fibromuscular dysplasia tends to be diagnosed in people in their 50s.
+Fibromuscular dysplasia tends to be diagnosed in people in their 50s.
+But it can affect anyone of any age.

 - Smoking.
-People who smoke appear to have an increased risk of developing fibromuscular dysplasia.
-For those already diagnosed with the disease, smoking increases the risk for more-serious disease.
+People who smoke seem to have an increased risk of developing fibromuscular dysplasia.
+Smoking also can make the disease worse.

 - High blood pressure.
-The narrowing of the arteries of the kidneys causes higher pressure on your artery walls, which can lead to further artery damage, heart disease or heart failure.
+The narrowing of the arteries of the kidneys causes higher pressure on the artery walls.
+Damage to the arteries may lead to heart disease or heart failure.

 Tests to diagnose fibromuscular dysplasia could include:

 - CT angiogram.
-This test provides cross-sectional images of your body, which can show narrowing in the arteries, aneurysms and dissections.
+This test is done using a computerized tomography (CT) machine.
+It provides cross-sectional images of the body.
+It can show narrowing in the arteries, aneurysms and dissections.
 You lie on a narrow table, which slides through a doughnut-shaped scanner.
-Before the test starts, you'll receive an injection of a dye, which highlights areas of the body being examined.
+Before the test starts, dye called contrast is given into a vein.
+The dye helps blood vessels show up more clearly on the images.

 - Magnetic resonance (MR) angiogram.
 This test uses a magnetic field and radio waves to create images of the body.
-It can see if you have an aneurysm or dissection.
-During the test, you'll lie on a narrow table that slides into a tubelike machine that's open on both ends.
-Before the test starts, you might receive an injection of a dye, which highlights areas of the body being examined.
+It can see if you have an aneurysm or artery tear.
+During the test, you lie on a narrow table that slides into a tubelike machine that's open on both ends.
+Before the test starts, you might be given dye into a vein.
+The dye, called contrast, helps blood vessels show up more clearly on the test images.

 The most common form of fibromuscular dysplasia looks like a "string of beads" on imaging tests.
-Other forms of fibromuscular dysplasia have a smooth focal appearance.
+Other forms of fibromuscular dysplasia may look smooth.

-- Angiotensin-converting enzyme (ACE) inhibitors, such as benazepril (Lotensin), enalapril (Vasotec) or lisinopril (Prinivil, Zestril), help relax your blood vessels.
+- Angiotensin-converting enzyme (ACE) inhibitors, such as benazepril (Lotensin), enalapril (Vasotec) or lisinopril (Zestril), help relax blood vessels.

-- Angiotensin II receptor blockers.
-These medications also help relax your blood vessels.
-Examples of this class of medications include candesartan (Atacand), irbesartan (Avapro), losartan (Cozaar) and valsartan (Diovan).
+- Angiotensin 2 receptor blockers.
+These medicines also help relax blood vessels.
+Examples include candesartan (Atacand), irbesartan (Avapro), losartan (Cozaar) and valsartan (Diovan).

-- Calcium channel blockers, such as amlodipine (Norvasc), nifedipine (Procardia) and others, help relax your blood vessels.
+- Calcium channel blockers, such as amlodipine (Norvasc), nifedipine (Procardia XL) and others, help relax blood vessels.

-- Beta blockers, such as metoprolol (Lopressor), atenolol (Tenormin) and others, slow your heartbeat and block adrenaline.
+- Beta blockers, such as metoprolol (Lopressor, Toprol XL), atenolol (Tenormin) and others, slow the heartbeat.

-Your doctor might advise you take a daily aspirin to reduce your risk of stroke.
-But don't start taking an aspirin without talking to your doctor first.
+Your doctor also might tell you take a daily aspirin to reduce your risk of stroke.
+But don't start taking an aspirin without talking to your health care team first.

 Surgery or other procedures